mongodb/specifications/source/transactions/transactions.rst

 have been performed on this transaction, drivers MUST NOT run the commitTransaction command.

 commitTransaction is a retryable write command.
-Drivers MUST retry after commitTransaction fails with a retryable error according to the Retryable Writes Specification, regardless of whether retryWrites is set on the MongoClient or not.
+Drivers MUST retry once after commitTransaction fails with a retryable error, including a handshake network error, according to the Retryable Writes Specification, regardless of whether retryWrites is set on the MongoClient or not.

 When commitTransaction is retried, either by the driver's internal retry logic or explicitly by the user calling commitTransaction again, drivers MUST